-We will also develop plans across the KRN to improve public transport connectivity (including key public transport hubs) and to promote active travel modes.
+We will also develop plans across the KRN to improve public transport connectivity (including key public transport hubs) and to promote active travel.
+We will develop the next tranche of Active Travel Implementation Plan schemes and develop a new method for business cases for low traffic neighbourhoods and active travel lanes, prioritising corridors where there is an overlap between the active travel network and the KRN.
 We will also develop a plan for enhanced EV charging provision across the City Region.